-UPDATE 2-Powerful Mexican oil workers' union boss steps down - local media
+UPDATE 3-Powerful Pemex union boss resigns amid graft charges in Mexico

 The oil workers union did not immediately respond to a request for comment, and has not yet issued any statement following a closed-door meeting held Wednesday morning at its Mexico City headquarters and attended by all of its 36 sections.

-Lopez Obrador on Tuesday suggested that Romero Deschamps might consider quitting to address the allegations.
+Lopez Obrador on Tuesday suggested that the veteran union leader and politician might consider quitting to address the allegations.

 Romero Deschamps, a former senator with the opposition Institutional Revolutionary Party (PRI), which ruled Mexico for most of the past century, has led the oil workers union since 1993.